ecentral/ec-scripts/README.md

 You need a solution for your view components and you want to use React, Vue or this other library.

 Fortunately there is a React preset available for eC Scripts!
-It hooks in and configures Babel, ESLint, Jest, Webpack, HMR... well, all this stuff - for you.
+It hooks in and configures Babel, ESLint, Jest, Webpack, HMR... well, all this stuff.

 Sounds complicated?<br>
 Let's see how we implement it in your project: